The Art of Being Together Apart With Priya Parker

-Liberty & Co.
-CEO and experiential expert Erica Boeke and Priya Parker, the author of “The Art of Gathering” and host of the New York Times podcast, “Together Apart,” had a wide-ranging conversation last year about what it means to “guest,” the ubiquity of Zoom amid the pandemic and how we can all gather better.
+At the beginning of Covid, XP Land Erica Boeke and Priya Parker, the author of “The Art of Gathering” and host of the New York Times podcast, “Together Apart,” had a wide-ranging conversation about what it means to “guest,” the ubiquity of Zoom amid the pandemic and how we can all gather better.
+It brings us all back to a terrifying time, but many of the lessons of great gathering still apply.

-We’re always intrigued by where people do their calls and meetings.
+We’re always intrigued by where people do their calls and meetings during COVID times.
 As for you, we’ve heard you mention that sometimes you head to your closet for better sound.
-Tell us more about where you do your calls and video calls … Like, where are you right now?
+Tell us more about where you do your calls and video calls… Like, where are you right now?

 Right now I’m doing this call from my kids’ bedroom.
 I do my podcast calls from a small closet with a lot of towels and comforters around me, in part to get the best sound because we’re not doing this in a studio.
 We’re doing everything remotely.
 So it’s this makeshift DIY recording studio made out of towels.

 Yeah, it’s funny, sometimes phone calls (and podcasts) can seem more intimate.
-I’m sure you saw the piece in The Times Why Zoom is Terrible (NYT) … How can we make Zoom less terrible, aside from us all sitting in our closets doing calls?
+I’m sure you saw Why Zoom is Terrible.
+How can we make Zoom less terrible, aside from us all sitting in our closets doing calls?

 [Dog barks.
 An elderly adult shouts up the stairs.]

 A cave sounds kind of nice right now.
 OK, back to us.
-At Liberty & Co., we feel that the Times of Corona have brought about the democratization of events.
+At XP Land, we feel that the Times of Corona has brought about the democratization of events.
 Everyone is now a virtual event planner — from hosting an engaging Zoom meeting or webinar (we hate that word) … to gathering friends and family for a virtual Baby Shower, as discussed in your third podcast.
 (Yes, I have them all memorized.)

-With our clients in mind and our brands in mind, what are three tips to help people be better hosts in their virtual lives, whether it’s for a Zoom meeting or a corporate gathering.
+With our audience in mind, what are three tips to help people be better hosts in their virtual lives, whether it’s for a Zoom meeting or a corporate gathering?

-2. Have a strong host who is able to navigate through the clunky awkwardness of Zoom or whatever technology you choose.
-We no longer have “milling around” time where people can connect in non-self conscious ways in the first few minutes of the meeting, because you say something to one person that everybody hears.
+- Have a strong host who is able to navigate through the clunky awkwardness of Zoom or whatever technology you choose.
+We no longer have “milling around” time where people can connect in non-self-conscious ways in the first few minutes of the meeting because you say something to one person that everybody hears.
 The role of a host becomes even more important in virtual meetings.
 Also, Think about how you welcome people as they enter the threshold of the Zoom meeting.

-I had a restaurateur Instagram me a party that he was hosting … He was busy trying to deliver meals in North Carolina, and he wanted to keep his team’s spirits up.
-He hosted a gathering celebrating Lao New Year.
+I had a restaurateur Instagram me a party that he was hosting.
+He was busy trying to deliver meals in North Carolina, and he wanted to keep his team’s spirits up.
+He hosted a gathering celebrating the Lao New Year.
 This is what his invitation said:

 Vanvisa and I would like to invite you to our